 Truck accidents can be devastating.
 Due to their size and weight, a truck is one of the worst types of vehicles that can be involved in a motor vehicle accident.
-Truck accidents can have fatal and tragic results.
+Trucking accidents can have fatal and tragic results.
 As trucking injury attorneys, we know that big rigs, for example, usually weigh over 80,000 pounds.
 If an 18-wheeler that weighs 40 tons is speeding even just a little bit above the limit, it can be that much more difficult for it to brake and stop properly which, can result in the truck jackknifing or otherwise going out of control and colliding with other vehicles or even multiple vehicles.

 What are some common types of semi-truck crashes?